Table of Contents

 - Initiating stage: Before the manifestation of actual acute renal failure, it remains mostly asymptomatic.
 Possible symptoms of an underlying disease predominate.

 - Oliguric stage: The cardinal symptom of ARF is oliguria or anuria.
-It leads to a corporeal hyperhydration which involves many complications: hypertension, pulmonary edema, pleural effusion, left ventricular heart failure, ascites, cerebral edema, and many more.
+It leads to a corporeal hyperhydration which involves many complications: hypertension, pulmonary edema, pleural effusion, left ventricular heart failure, ascites, cerebral edema, and much more.
 A consequence of the urinary retention may be hyperkalemia with acidosis.
 Nevertheless, as mentioned above, there are many normuric or polyuric courses.

 - Diuretic or polyuric stage: Usually, the glomeruli recover faster than the tubular system, which means that during the recovery, the reabsorption might be disturbed a while longer, while the filtration capacity of the kidney is already functioning again.
 This marks the polyuric stage involving the loss of water and electrolytes.